-can be replaced [vertreten] by the more special axioms
+can be replaced by the more special axioms

-$$a = b \rightarrow (a = c \rightarrow b = c), a = b \rightarrow a' = b'.$$
+$$a = b \rightarrow (a = c \rightarrow b = c), \ a = b \rightarrow a' = b'.$$

-38The end of the proof is not yet carried out in detail in Ackermann's dissertation "Begründung des 'tertium non datur' mittels der Hilbertschen Theorie der Widerspruchsfreiheit" [Math.
+39The concluding portion of the proof is not yet carried out in detail in Ackermann's dissertation "Begründung des 'tertium non datur' mittels der Hilbertschen Theorie der Widerspruchsfreiheit" [Math.
 Ann.
 Bd.
 93 (1924)].
-Later Ackermann provided a complete and at the same time more simple proof [Beweisführung].
-This definite version of Ackermann's proof has not been published yet, but only Hilbert's already mentioned report in his second talk in Hamburg "Die Grundlagen der Mathematik" and the more detailed "Appendix" [Zuatz] by P. Bernays which appeared with the talk in Abh. math.
+Later Ackermann provided a complete and at the same time more simple proof.
+This definitive version of Ackermann's proof has not been published yet; so far only Hilbert's already mentioned report in his second talk in Hamburg "Die Grundlagen der Mathematik" and the more detailed "Appendix" by P. Bernays which appeared with the talk in Abh. math.
 Semin.
 Hamburg Univ.
 Bd.
 6 (1928) are available.
-(The remark at the end the appendix with regard to the inclusion of complete induction has to be abandoned.
+(The remark at the end of the appendix with regard to the inclusion

 2. by a proof by J. v.
-Neumann, who starts from the same assumptions39;
+Neumann, who proceeds from the same assumptions40;

-3. using a second so far unpublished approach of Hilbert by Ackermann; the idea behind this approach consists in applying a disjunctive rule of inference to eliminate the ε symbol instead of replacing the ε by number values $[Zahlenwerte]^{40}$.
+3. using a second so far unpublished approach of Hilbert executed by Ackermann; the idea behind this approach consists in applying a disjunctive rule of inference to eliminate the ε symbol instead of replacing the ε by number values.41